craigmckeachie/tql-2024-notes/react.md

 1. Create an App component
 1. Create a MoviesPage component and render it inside the App component
 1. Create a state variable in the MoviesPage component and assign it to the provided array of movies
+1. Create a MovieList component and render it inside the MoviesPage component

+- pass the movies from the page to the list component
+- loop through the movies and display each movie name in a div
+- style the movie data as a card
+- the movies array is below.

+1. Verify the movies display

+## Exercise 7

-1. Create a MovieList component and render it inside the MoviesPage component - pass the movies from the page to the list component - loop through the movies and display each movie name in a div - style the movie data as a card
+1. Create a MovieCard component and pass in the movie object and display the data just as you did in the list.
+You can remove the HTML/JSX to display the card from the list and put it in the MovieCard.
-    Here are the movies.
+1. Verify the display still works

 ```js
 const movies = [